hlship/cli-tools/README.md

 Finally, `dispatch` will allow an abbreviation of a command name to work, as long as that abbeviation uniquely identifies a single possible command.

-Next, we need a `bb.edn` that sets up the classpath.
+Since our tool is built in Babashka, we need a `bb.edn` that sets up the classpath (we would create a `deps.edn` file, if the tool requires Clojure).

 **bb.edn**: